-We have financial instruments accounted for as free-standing derivatives related to certain of the Company's share-based payment arrangements that are outside the scope of FASB ASC 718 and are subject to FASB ASC 815, which requires vested stock options held by certain non-employee consultants to be accounted for as liability awards until these awards are exercised or forfeited.
+The Company has financial instruments accounted for as free-standing derivatives related to certain of the Company's share-based payment arrangements that are outside the scope of FASB ASC 718 and are subject to FASB ASC 815, which requires vested stock options held by certain non-employee consultants to be accounted for as liability awards until these awards are exercised or forfeited.
 The fair value of these awards is remeasured at each financial statement date until the awards are settled or expire.
-Income (expense) recorded based on the remeasurement of these options was (\$0.1) million, \$0.5 million and (\$0.2) million for the years ended December 31, 2009, 2008, and 2007, respectively.
-As of December 31, 2009 stock options to acquire 52,359 shares of common stock held by non-employee consultants remained unexercised and a liability of \$0.2 million is included in accrued liabilities in the accompanying Consolidated Balance Sheet.
-We are exposed to the volatility of the market price of our stock.
-If the market price of our stock increased by \$1 as of December 31, 2009, we would have recorded approximately \$41,393 in additional expense related to these awards.
+Income (expense) recorded based on the remeasurement of these options was (\$0.2) million, (\$0.1) million and \$0.5 million for the years ended December 31, 2010, 2009 and 2008, respectively.
+As of December 31, 2010, stock options to acquire 41,049 shares of common stock held by non-employee consultants remained unexercised and a liability of \$0.3 million is included in accrued liabilities in the accompanying Consolidated Balance Sheet.
+The Company is exposed to the volatility of the market price of its stock.
+If the market price of AtriCure stock increased by \$1 as of December 31, 2010, the Company would have recorded approximately \$35,000 in additional expense related to these awards.

-We are exposed to various market risks, which include potential losses arising from adverse changes in market rates and prices, such as foreign exchange fluctuations and changes in interest rates.
-Borrowings under our term loan with Silicon Valley Bank bears interest at a rate of 10.0% per year, and interest on the revolving loan will accrue at a fluctuating rate equal to the Bank's announced prime rate of interest, subject to a floor of 4.0%, plus between 1.0% and 2.0%, depending on our Adjusted Quick Ratio (as defined in the Agreement).
-At December 31, 2009, our effective borrowing rate was 15.2% and the carrying value and fair value of the outstanding balance under the term loan was \$5.1 million.
+The Company is exposed to various market risks, which include potential losses arising from adverse changes in market rates and prices, such as foreign exchange fluctuations and changes in interest rates.
+Borrowings under the term loan with Silicon Valley Bank bears interest at a rate of 10.0% per year.
+Interest on the revolving loan will accrue at a fluctuating rate equal to the Bank's announced prime rate of interest, subject to a floor of 4.0%, plus between 1.0% and 2.0%, depending on the Company's Adjusted Quick Ratio (as defined in the Agreement).
+At December 31, 2010, our effective borrowing rate was 17.9% and the carrying value and fair value of the outstanding balance under the term loan was \$2.9 million.
 Based upon this debt level, a 10% increase in the interest rate would not have resulted in a material impact to our financial results.

-For the years ended December 31, 2009 and 2008, products sold by AtriCure Europe, B.V. accounted for 9.8% and 8.1%, respectively, of our total revenues.
-Since such revenues were primarily denominated in Euros, we have exposure to exchange rate fluctuations between the Euro and the U.S. Dollar.
-To date, the effect of the foreign exchange rate fluctuations on our financial results has not been significant.
-In 2009, we recorded foreign currency transaction losses of \$140,593 in connection with partial settlements of our intercompany receivable balance with our subsidiary.
-For revenues denominated in Euros, if there is an increase in the rate at which Euros are exchanged for U.S. Dollars, it will require more Euros to equal a specified amount of U.S. Dollars than before the rate increase.
-In such cases, and if we price our products in Euros, we will receive less in U.S. Dollars than we did before the rate increase went into effect.
-If we price our products in U.S. Dollars and competitors price their products in Euros, an increase in the relative strength of the U.S. Dollar could result in our price not being competitive in a market where business is transacted in Euros.
-The Euro to U.S. dollar conversion rate fluctuations may impact our reported revenues and expenses.
+For the years ended December 31, 2010 and 2009, products sold by AtriCure Europe, B.V. accounted for 11.1% and 9.8%, respectively, of the Company's total revenue.
+Since such revenue was primarily denominated in Euros, the Company is exposed to exchange rate fluctuations between the Euro and the U.S. Dollar.
+To date, the effect of the foreign exchange rate fluctuations on AtriCure's financial results has not been significant.
+For the years ended December 31, 2010 and 2009, foreign currency transaction losses of \$171,227 and \$140,593, respectively, were recorded in connection with partial settlements of the intercompany receivable balance with the subsidiary.
+For revenue denominated in Euros, if there is an increase in the rate at which Euros are exchanged for U.S. Dollars, it will require more Euros to equal a specified amount of U.S. Dollars than before the rate increase.
+In such cases, and if products are priced in Euros, the Company will receive less in U.S. Dollars than was received before the rate increase went into effect.
+If products are priced in U.S. Dollars and competitors price their products in Euros, an increase in the relative strength of the U.S. Dollar could result in the Company's price not being competitive in a market where business is transacted in Euros.
+The Euro to U.S. dollar conversion rate fluctuations may impact our reported revenue and expenses.